radareorg/radare2-book/radiff2/radiff_tool.md

 Binary diffing is an important part of reverse engineering process.
 It can be used to analyze [security updates](https://en.wikipedia.org/wiki/Patch_Tuesday), infected binaries, firmware changes, and many more.

-`radiff2` takes names of two files to be compared.
+`radiff2` takes the names of two files to be compared.
 Without any options, `radiff2` will show what bytes have changed at which offsets.
 For example:

     $ radiff2 genuine cracked
     0x00000504 85c07507 => 90909090 0x00000504